 Let’s start with the big-picture stuff.
 The Timeless Children was fun to watch, but more than that: fascinating.
 It’s full of interesting ideas, and they all pretty much make sense.
-The rewriting of Time Lord history accords well what we have come to learn of that race’s mendacious tendencies, and the Doctor’s discovery of her own pre-Hartnell history makes perfect sense.
+The rewriting of Time Lord history accords well with what we have come to learn of that race’s mendacious tendencies, and the Doctor’s discovery of her own pre-Hartnell history makes perfect sense.

 The Master’s role is crucial, his plan truly horrible; the Irish policeman’s story from last week plays into the big reveal in a perfectly cromulent way; and the reappearance of Ruth Clayton from Fugitive of the Judoon was welcome and not overcooked.
 I particularly liked how everything she said was reflecting back to the Doctor things she already knew.